Why Are Houses in Vietnam Narrow and Long?

-Many visitors traveling to Vietnam are surprised by the fancy architecture of small – narrow – long – tall houses in big cities, like Saigon or Hanoi.
+Many visitors traveling to Vietnam are surprised by the fancy architecture of small, narrow, long, and tall houses in big cities like Saigon or Hanoi.

 These thin buildings are also known as tube houses – nhà ống in Vietnamese, or with a beautiful name that is modern box houses – nhà hộp.